cert-manager/website/content/en/docs/configuration/externalloadbalancer.md

 ## Load Balancer HTTP endpoints

 If you are using a Load Balancer, you should be able to configure the Load Balancer protocol as HTTP, HTTPS, TCP, UDP.
-Several Load Balancer now offer free SSL certificates with Let's Encrypt.
+Several Load Balancer now offer free TLS certificates with Let's Encrypt.

 When using HTTP(s) protocols for your Load Balancer, it can intercept the challenge URL to replace the response's verification hash with their hash.